-HSOK defines the terms `home education’, `homeschooling’, and `homeschooling’ exclusively as the privately-funded, home-based education and discipleship of children by their own parents or guardians.
+HSOK defines the terms ‘home education,’ ‘home-schooling,’ and ‘homeschooling’ exclusively as the family-funded, home-based education and discipleship of children by their parents or guardians.

-HSOK advocates parents’ rights to educate their children using public, private or other means of education.
-HSOK considers education funded by the government and/or administrated by the state, without regard for type or location of instruction, to constitute public education and is therefore not home education, homeschooling or homeschooling.
+HSOK advocates parents’ rights to educate their children using public, private, or other means of education.
+HSOK considers education funded by the government and administrated by the state, without regard for type or location of instruction, to constitute public education and is therefore not home education or homeschooling.

 Click HERE to view the educational choices available in Oklahoma and how each is categorized.

 Click HERE for five myths about virtual/online schools.

 These are Examples of Virtual/Online Charter/Public Schools in Oklahoma:

 - Oklahoma Connections Academy – Sperry Public Schools

 - Oklahoma Calvert Academy – (Pre-K – 8th) Graham Public Schools